F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Experimental Details

 \subsection{Evaluation Protocol}

 We report unbiased pass@$k$ estimator \cite{pass_at_k}, the probability that at least one of $k$ samples is correct:

 where $n$ is the total number of samples and $c$ is the number of correct samples.
-We use $n=256$ samples per problem and report pass@1 and pass@256.

 For checkpoint selection, we save a checkpoint at the end of each epoch.
 We choose the best baseline checkpoint by average math pass@1, then compare to the best F-GRPO checkpoint obtained with equal or less compute.
 Evaluation uses sglang~\citep{sglang} and math-verify~\citep{math-verify}.
-Configurations and system prompts are in Tables~\ref{tab:eval_config} and~\ref{tab:eval_system_prompts}.
+Configurations and evaluation prompt settings are in Tables~\ref{tab:eval_config} and~\ref{tab:eval_system_prompts}.